almeida-manuel/venda-bilhetes-igreja/README.md

 Sales statistics by nationality and payment method.

-Excel and PDF report generation for daily sales.
+Excel report generation for daily sales.

 Backup creation to ensure data safety.